 Figure 2.4 Accelerator APIs/Libraries in Container and Virtual Machine Implementations

-The AAL specification shall define the AAL interface and the profiles that may be supported by that interface.
-The AAL interface is the application interface the O-RAN Cloudified Network Functions shall use to access the underlying HW Device Accelerator.
-In Figure 2.4 Accelerator APIs/Libraries in Container and Virtual Machine Implementations two deployment scenarios are shown, one with Containers and the other with Virtual Machines.
-In both instances the AALI is the interface between the Network Function application and the HW Accelerators that are exposed to the Network Function application.
+The AAL specification shall define the AAL interface (AALI) and the AAL profiles that may be supported by that interface.
+The AALI is the application interface the O-RAN Cloudified Network Functions shall use to access the underlying AALI implementation encompassing HW accelerator and associated SW libraries, drivers etc. In Figure 2.4, two deployment scenarios are shown- one with Containers, and the other with Virtual Machines.
+In both instances the AALI is the interface between the Network Function (NF) application and the AALI implementation that are exposed to the Network Function application.

-Figure 2.4 Accelerator APIs/Libraries in Container and Virtual Machine Implementationsalso shows the O-Cloud Infrastructure Management Services and Accelerator management.
-The AAL Specification shall define the requirements for managing the hardware accelerator in the O-Cloud instance.
-The orchestration of the HW Accelerator Manager is outside the scope of the AAL and shall be specified in the ORAN WG6 O2 specification.
+Figure 2.4 also shows the O-Cloud Infrastructure Management Services and Accelerator management..
+The orchestration of the HW Accelerator Manager is outside the scope of the AAL and shall be specified in the ORAN WG6 O2 specification [12].

-AAL Interface Specification Objectives
+AAL Specification Objectives

-The AAL interface specification facilitates the following:
+The AAL specification facilitates the following:

-Deployment of O-RAN Cloudified Network Functions with O-Cloud HW Accelerators from different manufacturers.
+Deployment of O-RAN Cloudified Network Functions with O-Cloud accelerators from different vendors.

-Scope of the AALI
+Scope of the AAL

-The AAL specification shall define the AALI – the interface between the application and hardware accelerator in the O-Cloud instance.
-This include the APIs and information models, operations and input/outputs used by the application to interface with the AAL implementation.
+The AAL specification shall define the AALI – the interface between the application and AALI implementation in the O-Cloud instance.
+This includes the APIs and information models, operations and input/outputs used by the application to interface with the AALI implementation.
+In addition, the AAL Specification shall define the requirements for managing the hardware accelerator in the O-Cloud instance.
 The AALI implementation itself shall not be defined by the AAL GAnP specification.
-ETSI GS NFV-IFA 002 [5] defines several abstraction models including pass through and abstracted models that can be used to realize an AAL implementation.
+ETSI GS NFV-IFA 002 [5] defines several abstraction models including pass through and abstracted models that can be used to realize an AALI implementation.

 Figure 2.5 AAL Specification Scope